verkaro/fic_JackOLantern/There-Came-A-Knock1.md

 At the address of Ventura’s home, bundled stalks of tasseled corn aptly frame the front door.
 Encircling the door-knocker, a wreath of nut-bearing branches and twine artfully bid all would-be visitors a silent (yet not altogether quiet) greeting.

-__Welcome… well come… well come in… well…__
+**Welcome… well come… well come in… well…**

 And sitting on the bottom step, patiently waiting for night to fall, was the Master of Ceremonies himself — a massive pumpkin carved ear to ear with a mischievous gap-toothed grin.

 These were the kind of homespun decorations in which Ventura took pride.
 She trusted in old fashioned creativity and esprit that it might recommend this house above all others as the place to stop and rest from one’s haunted wandering.

-"`Lord, save me from myself.
+"Lord, save me from myself.
-Is everything done?`" She worked her broom down the front steps and up the walk with explosive bursts of swishing and sweeping.
+Is everything done?"
+She worked her broom down the front steps and up the walk with explosive bursts of swishing and sweeping.
-"`Why is a pig in the living room like a house on fire? — Because the sooner it’s put out, the better.`"
+"Why is a pig in the living room like a house on fire? — Because the sooner it’s put out, the better."

 Repeating the joke, she practiced her delivery and comic timing.
 She tried another.
-"`What lives only to devour itself? — A candle.`" She worried the walk’s edge with the broom.
+"What lives only to devour itself? — A candle."
+She worried the walk’s edge with the broom.
-"`Ventura, you silly old fool, all the jokes you know are older than the hills.
+"Ventura, you silly old fool, all the jokes you know are older than the hills.
 Children these days just won’t understand.
-And then where will you be?`"
+And then where will you be?"

 Next door, the neighbor eased his car into the garage.
 He pulled the overhead down with a rattling bang and turned to go inside.

-Ventura called, "`Halloo over there!
-You all ready for haunts tonight?`"
+Ventura called, "Halloo over there!
+You all ready for haunts tonight?"

 The man froze where he stood like some startled feral creature, maybe Bigfoot with a briefcase, trying to get home after a long day at the office.
 His dark glasses were unreadable.

-"`I said, are you ready for Halloween night?`" Ventura waved shyly.
+"I said, are you ready for Halloween night?"
+Ventura waved shyly.

 For reply, he retreated to his cave and shut the door.
 None of this surprised or put off Ventura.